ashierj/superdemo/doc/architecture/blueprints/feature_flags_usage_in_dev_and_ops/index.md

     - Likelihood of errors occurring
     - Total actors (users / requests / projects / groups) affected by the feature flag rollout, e.g. it will be bad if 100,000 users cannot log in when we roll out for 1%
     - How long to wait between each step.
-Some FF only need to wait 10 minutes per step, some flags should wait 24 hours.
+Some feature flags only need to wait 10 minutes per step, some flags should wait 24 hours.
 Ideally there should be automation to actively verify there is no adverse effect for each step.